mmwillingham/acm/acm-dr-failover-test/README.md

 ```
 ### 8. Failback
 ```
-On passive node, delete backupschedule.
-This will ensure no data collisions when it comes back online. oc delete -f acm-dr/cluster_v1beta1_backupschedule_msa.yaml Stop Passive cluster (not really necessary if doing previous step) Start Primary cluster
+On passive hub, delete backupschedule.
+This will ensure no data collisions when it comes back online. oc delete -f acm-dr/cluster_v1beta1_backupschedule_msa.yaml ON passive hub, also delete restores - not sure if this is necessary oc delete -f acm-dr/cluster_v1beta1_restore_passive_sync.yaml oc delete -f acm-dr/cluster_v1beta1_restore_passive_activate.yaml Stop Passive cluster (not really necessary if doing previous step) Start Primary cluster
   If recovering from controlled failover, everything should be good because no backupschedule exists